-The application for international admission and all supporting documents should be submitted by June 30 for the fall semester, November 30 for the spring semester, March 31 for the ELI Summer Session and April 30 for the Undergraduate Summer Session.
+The application for international admission and all supporting documents should be submitted by June 1 for the fall semester, November 1 for the spring semester, and April 1 for the Undergraduate Summer Session.
 Admission will not be granted until all supporting documentation as listed above has been received and evaluated.
 Upon acceptance, notification will be sent to the student along with an I-20 (Certificate of Eligibility).

 Any deferral of admission requires updated evidence of financial support.
 The application fee may be applied to defer an application for admission in the same program for up to one (1) calendar year from the original application date.
 However, the applicant is responsible for paying a $25 USD fee for each deferral within the calendar year.
 If an applicant does not complete the admission process within one (1) calendar year from the original application date, the applicant is responsible for submitting new application fees.
 Please send a written request for deferral to firstname.lastname@example.org along with the fee and updated financial support documentation within 60 days of the start date of your last admission.

 Full payment of tuition and fees must be paid at registration each semester.
 International students are required to purchase a health insurance policy provided by the university.
 Tech receives no remuneration as a result of international student enrollment in the health insurance plan.

 More detailed information regarding international student admissions may be obtained by contacting International Admissions, Brown Hall, Suite 104, Arkansas Tech University, Russellville, Arkansas, 72801-2222, USA; telephone 479-356-2217; fax 479-964-0522; email email@example.com, web www.atu.edu/imsso/admission.php.